 The Anti-Fraud Collaboration also emphasizes the risk factors and considerations for both external and internal auditors, who monitor and evaluate culture as part of the audit process.

 “Maintaining a healthy corporate culture is a complex task, requiring sustained effort on multiple levels,” said The IIA President and CEO Richard F. Chambers, CIA, QIAL, CGAP, CCSA, CRMA.
 “By taking a closer look at the process of culture assessment, this new resource from the Anti-Fraud Collaboration will help internal auditors and others address that complexity.”

 For more on assessing corporate culture, watch the Anti-Fraud Collaboration’s December 2019 webcast on the topic.

 About the Anti-Fraud Collaboration

-The Anti-Fraud Collaboration represents the collaborative efforts of the Center for Audit Quality, Financial Executives International, The Institute of Internal Auditors and the National Association of Corporate Directors, organizations that actively engage in efforts to mitigate the risks of financial reporting fraud.
+The Anti-Fraud Collaboration represents the collaborative efforts of the Center for Audit Quality, Financial Executives International, the National Association of Corporate Directors, and The Institute of Internal Auditors, organizations that actively engage in efforts to mitigate the risks of financial reporting fraud.
 The Collaboration’s goal is to promote the deterrence and detection of financial reporting fraud through the development of thought leadership, awareness programs, educational opportunities, and other related resources specifically targeted to the roles and responsibilities of participants across the financial reporting supply chain.